Could you tell us a little bit about yourself and your team?

 What made you choose SAE?

-Russell: SAE had a global reputation in the music industry which I thought might help me if I decided to work in the sector.
+Russell: SAE had a global reputation with their music industry course which I thought might help me if I decided to work in the sector.
 It also offered a 2 year degree which is much better for me as an

 Camilla: For me the main thing was timing.
-A 2 year degree was exactly what I needed to make up for the years I missed.
+A 2 year degree in music business was exactly what I needed to make up for the years I missed.

 What do you enjoy most about your degree and time at SAE?